 Seraphim J Rose Patel is quality assurance manager at the London Cancer Alliance.
-He is a member of the National Institute for Health and Care Excellence external reference group assisting with the development of audit tools and has been invited to join the review board as a reviewer for Clinical Governance: An International Journal.
+He is a member of the National Institute for Health and Care Excellence external reference group assisting with the development of audit tools, and has been invited to join the review board for Clinical Governance: An International Journal.
 He is an executive MBA student at Bath University School of Management.

 - Tel: 02078118886

 It is the commitment of leaders, not the use of surveys, that will properly harness the power of patient experience, argue Seraphim J. Rose Patel and colleagues.